Maureen McCormick

-Maureen Denise McCormick (born August 5, 1956) is an American actress.
-She portrayed Marcia Brady on the ABC television sitcom The Brady Bunch, which ran from 1969 to 1974, and reprised the role in several of the numerous Brady Bunch spin-offs and films, including The Brady Kids, The Brady Bunch Hour, The Brady Brides and A Very Brady Christmas (1988).
-McCormick has appeared in The Amanda Show as Moody's mom in the Moody's Point segment.
-McCormick also appeared in The Idolmaker (1980) as well as a wide range of other supporting film roles.
-In the 1980s and 1990s, she ventured into stage acting, appearing in a variety of different roles and productions such as Wendy Darling in Peter Pan and Betty Rizzo in Grease.
+Maureen Denise McCormick (born August 5, 1956) is an American actress, best known for her role as Marcia Brady on the ABC television sitcom The Brady Bunch (1969–1974).
+She reprised the role in several of its various spin-offs and films, including The Brady Kids, The Brady Bunch Hour, The Brady Brides and A Very Brady Christmas (1988).

+In the 1980s and 1990s, McCormick ventured into film and stage acting, with supporting roles in the films The Idolmaker (1980), Texas Lightning (1981), and Return to Horror High (1987).
+On stage, she starred as Wendy Darling in a 1983 production of Peter Pan and as Betty Rizzo in a 1994 production of Grease.
+In the 2000s, McCormick was the first actress to portray Rebecca Crane on the television soap opera Passions, as well as appearing on various reality television series such as VH1's Celebrity Fit Club, CMT's Gone Country (which led to a short-lived spin-off series led by McCormick, Outsiders Inn) and the Australian version of I'm a Celebrity...
+Get Me Out of Here!.

-McCormick also had a brief career as a recording artist, releasing four studio albums with the Brady Bunch cast as well as touring with them.
+In music, McCormick recorded four studio albums with the Brady Bunch cast and toured with them.
 Her only release as a solo artist to date is a country music album, When You Get a Little Lonely (1995).

-Despite professional success on The Brady Bunch and its spin-offs, McCormick struggled in her personal life in the years following the original series' end.
-Addictions to cocaine and quaaludes, as well as bouts of depression and bulimia, all contributed to McCormick losing her reputation for reliability as an actress.
-Since the 2000s, she has appeared on several reality television series such as VH1's Celebrity Fit Club, CMT's Gone Country (which led to a short-lived spin-off series led by McCormick, Outsiders Inn) and the Australian version of I'm a Celebrity...
-Get Me Out of Here!, as well as guest spots on a wide range of television series.
-In 2008, McCormick published an autobiography, Here's the Story: Surviving Marcia Brady and Finding My True Voice, which debuted at number four on The New York Times bestseller list.
+McCormick's personal life was troubled following her initial period of success on The Brady Bunch, struggling with substance abuse, an eating disorder, and depression, which impeded her career.
+In 2008, McCormick published an autobiography, Here's the Story, which debuted at number four on The New York Times bestseller list.

 Life and career

 1956–1968: Early life and television roles

 McCormick was born on August 5, 1956, in the Encino section of Los Angeles, California, to Irene (née Beckman) and Richard McCormick, a teacher.
 She has three older brothers: Michael, Dennis and Kevin.
 She is of Irish and German descent, and was raised in a Catholic family.

 At age six, she won the Baby Miss San Fernando Valley beauty pageant.
 In 1964, she first appeared on national U.S. television, in Mattel commercials for Barbie and Chatty Cathy dolls.
-Through the later 1960s McCormick appeared in two episodes of Bewitched—-in a Season One dream of Darrin's as one of his witch children named Little Endora, and then in a Season Two Halloween episode as Endora herself transformed into a little girl.
-She also played guest roles on I Dream of Jeannie, Honey West, The Farmer's Daughter and My Three Sons.
+Through the later 1960s, McCormick appeared in two episodes of Bewitched—-in a season-one dream of Darrin's as one of his witch children named Little Endora, and then in a season-two Halloween episode as Endora herself transformed into a little girl.
+She also played guest roles on I Dream of Jeannie, Honey West, The Farmer's Daughter, and My Three Sons.
 In 1970, she lent her voice to a redesigned Chatty Cathy doll.
 McCormick attended Taft High School in Woodland Hills.